ddspog/mongo/.github/CONTRIBUTING.md

 This section guides you through submitting an enhancement suggestion for mongo, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
-When you are creating an enhancement suggestion, please
- [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
-If you'd like, you can use [this template](#template-for-submitting-enhancement-suggestions) to structure the information.
+When you are creating an enhancement suggestion, please include as many details as possible.
+If you'd like, you can use a template to structure the information.

 #### Before Submitting An Enhancement Suggestion